Nwankees/Goat-Runner/README.md

 ---

 ## 🙋‍♂️ Author
-Built by @Nwankees — CS student at Kennesaw State University.
+Built by Daniel and I — CS students at Kennesaw State University.

 ---